kinolag/hooks00/README.md

 getting to work with React Hooks
 some tutorial examples with useState, useEffect, useRef, useCallback and a custom hook.

-## CSS modules
+### CSS modules
-styling with modules and combining classes via array.join(" ")
+styling with modules and combining classes using array.join